daniel-agblevor/Chat/docs/project_overview.md

 ---

-## 3. Current Status: Polished Frontend Demonstration
+## 3. Current Status: Live and Operational

-As of today, the project's frontend is a **feature-complete and polished demonstration**, ready for backend integration.
+As of today, the project is **live and fully operational**.
+The frontend is connected to a live backend, and all features are functional.

 -   **UI/UX Complete:** The layout, all views (Chat, Flashcards, Quiz), and modals are visually complete, responsive, and interactive.
+-   **Backend Integrated:** The frontend is fully integrated with the backend API.
+User authentication, file management, chat, and other features are live.
 -   **Professional Polish:** The interface has undergone a full refinement pass, including standardizing all animations, overhauling the button system for all themes and states, and ensuring visual consistency.
--   **API Blueprint:** The frontend code is structured to integrate with the backend API as defined in `api_specifications.md`.
-API call structures are in place but are not connected to a live backend.
--   **Simulated States:** The application effectively demonstrates both logged-in and logged-out user experiences using simulated data and authentication.

 ---